demisto/content/Releases/LatestRelease/FindSimilarIncidents.md

+Fix bugs:
-Fix bug: support new line in incident feilds
+1. support new line in incident feilds
+2. filter out duplicates occurred in the exact same time